Repurposing content and the importance of a plan

 - Who are your audience?
 Which formats are they most likely to be engaged with?

-Instead of using channels as your priority when it comes to splitting your content, Catherine suggests that the story you have to tell is more important, if people aren't engaging with that...it's not going to perform well anyway!
+Instead of using social media platforms as your priority when it comes to splitting your content, Catherine suggests that the story you have to tell is more important, if people aren't engaging with that...it's not going to perform well anyway!

 Once you've got that split, you can then decide what types of content fall under each piece of the puzzle, like below.